Lightning-AI/pytorch-lightning/docs/source/multi_gpu.rst

     # train using Sharded DDP
     trainer = Trainer(accelerator='ddp', plugins='ddp_sharded')

-Optimizer Sharded Training can work across all DDP variants by adding the additional ``--plugins ddp_sharded`` flag.
+Sharded Training can work across all DDP variants by adding the additional ``--plugins ddp_sharded`` flag.

 Internally we re-initialize your optimizers and shard them across your machines and processes.
 We handle all communication using PyTorch distributed, so no code changes are required.